Estelle Cascino

 Estelle Cascino (born 13 March 1996) is a French tennis player.

-She has career-high WTA rankings of world No. 111 in doubles and of No. 406 in singles.
-She has won 25 titles in doubles 4 in singles on the ITF Women's Circuit.
+She has career-high WTA rankings of 102 in doubles and of 406 in singles.
+She has won three WTA 125 doubles titles as well as 27 titles in doubles and four in singles on the ITF Women's Circuit.

 Career

-Cascino made her Grand Slam main-draw debut at the 2019 French Open, after receiving a wildcard for the doubles tournament, partnering Elixane Lechemia.
+Cascino made her major main-draw debut at the 2019 French Open, after receiving a wildcard for the doubles tournament, partnering Elixane Lechemia.

-She received a wildcard from the 2023 French Open partnering Carole Monnet.
+She again received a wildcard from the 2023 French Open, partnering Carole Monnet.
 She also received a wildcard for her mixed doubles debut at the event, partnering with Dan Added.

-Partnering Monnet, she again received a wildcard in 2024 for the French Open.
+Partnering Monnet, she received another wildcard in 2024 for the French Open.

+Partnering with Feng Shuo, Cascino won her first WTA 125 doubles title at the 2025 Palermo Ladies Open, defeating Momoko Kobori and Ayano Shimizu in the final.